Flowscious/long-and-short-position/README.md

     Developer's note:

-    Some of the indicators described in this document are available behind a pay-wall, and their source code is closed.
+    The indicators described in this document are closed-source and placed behind a pay-wall.
+If I release the source code some day, all resources should end up here.

     When purchasing these indicators, you gain access to the plotted output, not the source code.
-If I ever choose to make this a public project, I will publish everything here in this repository.
     The indicators are written in PineScript, a language developed by TradingView.

 > ⚠️ **Important**
 > The **Flowscious** company does not take responsibility for your financial decisions.
 Please refer to our [Terms of Service](https://flowscious.com/terms-of-service) for more information.